 Give Today to Support Towpath Repairs and Improvements

-No question.
-2018 has been a terrible year for the towpath.
-Torrential rain and flooding have made existing problems worse and caused new damage that is challenging an already underfunded Park.
+2018 was a terrible year for the towpath.
+Torrential rain and flooding made existing problems worse and caused new damage that is challenging an already underfunded Park.

 In May 2018, flash floods created a breach in the towpath at Culvert 82 near Brunswick.
 Then, over the spring and summer of 2018, the Potomac River flooded twice, inundating much of the towpath, scouring gravel from its surface in some areas and depositing thick silt in others, creating hazardous washouts, pot holes, and ruts along the towpath, and damaging culverts and other structures.